 So for some web app accounts, deletion and deactivation are not the same features.
 I hope you find these test cases useful.
-If you have any other test cases, test case examples, sample test cases template, and suggestions in mind, then feel free to suggest in the comments.
+If you have any other test cases, test case examples, sample test cases template, and suggestions in mind, then feel free to suggest them in the comments.

 FAQ’s on Account Deactivation

 What does it mean if your account is under deactivation?